This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 10. Paddington Pergola

-An alfresco bar and street-food up (supposedly the largest outdoor food and drink court in west London) with a roof in winter months, Paddington Pergola is a popular spot with the after works crowd and is akin to a roof-top garden.
+An alfresco bar and street-food up (supposedly the largest outdoor food and drink court in west London) with a roof covering in winter months, Paddington Pergola is a popular spot with the after-work crowd and a super little roof garden in the summer months.

 A little piece of Americana comes to Paddington with this 1980’s inspired Manhattan/ NYC street food hall and karaoke bar – think Greenwich Village but not the London one!